North Quincy High School: Arts

-The Art Club allows students to find and culture various skills, such as sculpting, drawing, and painting.
-The art is often displayed in local locations, such as the Thomas Crane Library and in school art shows.
+The Art Club allows students to explore and develop various skills, such as sculpting, drawing, and painting.
+The artwork is often displayed in local locations, such as the Thomas Crane Library and at school art shows.

-The NQHS Band participates in competition and performs at places such as Six Flags amusement park.
-It also participates in local parades and school concerts.
-It is also featured in the movie "Here Comes the Boom", featuring Kevin James.
+The NQHS Band is, today, part of the combined Quincy/North Quincy Band, the two schools no longer perform separately.
+The QNQ Band participates in MICCA and NESBA Marching Band festivals and MICCA Concert Band festivals.
+The concert band is split into two bands, the QNQ Symphonic Band and the QNQ Wind Ensemble.
+The Wind Ensemble is audition-only and performs at separate events.
+The QNQ Band also participates in local parades and school concerts.
+The Band no longer participates in the Music in the Parks event at Six Flags amusement park due to budgetary limitations.
+It is also featured in the movie Here Comes the Boom, featuring Kevin James.

 The NQHS Choir consists of all the choir students in the school.
-They often perform in at least two shows a year.
-There is also the Select Choir, which is a more selective group of singers which perform at various competitions, including the Great East Festival.
-Many members have advanced to higher levels, including Regionals and States.
-The NQHS Choir also joins the band at Six Flags, once every two years.
+They perform in at least two shows a year.
+There is also the Select Choir, which is a more selective group of singers that perform at various competitions, including the Great East Festival.
+Many members have advanced to higher levels, including Regional and State competitions.
+The NQHS Choir participates in the Music in the Parks event at Six Flags once every two years.

-The Drama Club gives students the opportunity to experience acting and tech crew experience.
+The Drama Club provides students the opportunity to experience acting and tech crew experience.
 The Drama Club has put on many plays, including Flowers for Algernon, Leading Ladies, and Brighton Beach Memoirs.
-They also produce a musical every year, including The Music Man, Beauty and the Beast, All Shook Up, Into the Woods, The Sound Of Music, and, most recently, God spell.
+They also produce a musical every year, past performances include: The Music Man, Beauty and the Beast, All Shook Up, Into the Woods, The Sound Of Music, and Godspell.

-The Hip Hop Club is a team of students who practice various dance forms, such as bboying, pop and lock, and freestyle.
-They often perform at the school rallies and performing arts night.